cvat-ai/cvat/site/content/en/docs/contributing/rest-api-design.md

 - Allow filtering, sorting, and pagination
 - Maintain good security practices
 - Cache data to improve performance
-- Versioning our APIs (e.g. `/api`, `/api/v2`).
+- Versioning our APIs.
 It should be done when you delete an endpoint or modify its behaviors.
+Versioning uses a schema with `Accept` header with vendor media type.

 ## Links